rzaharia/AssistantsTester/Readme.md

 For more details, refer to the [MITRE/README.md](MiTRE/README.md).

-### 📂 problems/
-This folder focuses on **LLM-Based Naming Problems**, including:
-- **sources** - A collection of naming problems used when querying LLMs for renaming variables, functions, and other identifiers.
-- **assistants_results/** – All responses obtained from the LLM, alongside the corresponding input data (the source code).

-For a deeper dive, check out the [problems/README.md](problems/README.md).

 ### 📂 scripts/
 This folder contains the framework for automating source generation, building, and evaluation.
 It is divided into two main components:
 - **MitreSourceGenerator/** – Scripts for automatically generating source code for testing.